salesforcecli/plugin-user/messages/create.md

   <%= config.bin %> <%= command.id %>

 - Create a user with alias "testuser1" using a user definition file.
-Set the "profileName" option to "Chatter Free User", which overrides the value in the defintion file if it also exists there:
+Set the "profileName" option to "Chatter Free User", which overrides the value in the defintion file if it also exists there.
+Create the user for the scratch org with alias "my-scratch":

-  <%= config.bin %> <%= command.id %> --set-alias testuser1 --definition-file config/project-user-def.json profileName='Chatter Free User'
+  <%= config.bin %> <%= command.id %> --set-alias testuser1 --definition-file config/project-user-def.json profileName='Chatter Free User' --target-org my-scratch

 - Create a user by specifying the username, email, and perm set assignment at the command line; command fails if the username already exists in Salesforce: